dartt0n/poetry-machine-learning-starter/readme.md

 - Poetry creates a virtual environment for each project, so you can be sure that the exact versions of the packages you use are the ones that are used in the project.
 - Poetry automatically install compatible versions of packages, so you don't have to manually match the versions of the packages you use.

-Read more why `poetry` is much better than `pip` in the internet. `poetry` is a standard for modern Python projects, and it's a great way to manage dependencies.
+Read more why `poetry` is much better than `pip` on the Internet. `poetry` is a standard for modern Python projects, and it's a great way to manage dependencies.